Beuth-Erdelt/Benchmark-Experiment-Host-Manager/experiments/README.md

 # Benchmark Experiment Host Manager

-In this folder is a collection of useful Docker images for the components of the benchmarking experiments.
+In this folder is a collection of workload and schema files for benchmarking experiments.

 ## Orchestration of Benchmarking Experiments